MaciejMazurowski/Breast-dense-tissue-segmentation/README.md

 ## Usage
 **Note : Use Python 3.6 or newer**
 ### Pretrained model
-The pretrained weights for breast segmentation are stored in 'breast_train/checkpoint_breast/CP_breast.pth'.
+The pretrained weights for breast segmentation are stored in `breast_train/checkpoint_breast/CP_breast.pth`.
-The pretrained weights for dense tissue segmentation are stored in 'dense_tissue_train/checkpoint_dense_tissue/CP_dense_tissue.pth'.
+The pretrained weights for dense tissue segmentation are stored in `dense_tissue_train/checkpoint_dense_tissue/CP_dense_tissue.pth`.

 If you want to use our trained weights for prediction, you should use the same normalization method for your dataset as we do which is shown in the following Preprocessing part.

 ### Preprocessing
-You need to have a folder with images preprocessed using provided python code 'format_conversion_and_normalization.ipynb'.
+You need to have a folder with images preprocessed using provided python code `format_conversion_and_normalization.ipynb`.
 If your MRI files and mask files are DICOM format, use step 1 to convert them to PNG format.
 After having the png format dataset, use step 2 to normalize the MRIs.
-Refer to 'format_conversion_and_normalization.ipynb' for more details.
+Refer to `format_conversion_and_normalization.ipynb` for more details.

 The main requirement for dataset preparation is to have image names the same as corresponding masks names (e.g. both image and the corresponding mask named <case_id>_<slice_number>.png).